 A lot of people are cynical about the power of self help books to change lives.
-I find the ‘books don’t work’ argument very difficult to accept.
+I find the ‘self help books don’t work’ argument very difficult to accept.

 The same people who argue this would no doubt readily accept that a fiction book, play or film can change people’s thinking and thereby change their lives.
 Some of the cynics would also no doubt celebrate that because the change was triggered by ‘art’.
 Many artists set out to change peoples thinking via their medium.
 Why are self help writers seen as less noble?
 In one sense we are more honest.
 We are not making any attempt to disguise our underlying motives with a veneer of drama.